 Hi to all,

-Here’s what I have for this week’s price changes for Newfoundland and Labrador as well as New Brunswick:
+Here’s what I have for this Thursday’s price changes:

-*Gasoline shows a drop of 6.2 cents a litre.
+*Gasoline to drop by 1.4 cents a litre.

 That’s it for this week!